sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitation.md

 We can then create a dataframe out of the list of data rows and the column headers using pandas.
 The precipitation stations information was similarly scraped with the page url used to retrieve the raw HTML.

+Please refer to the
+[How to Download the Datasets? - Web Scrapping](doc/assets/download.mdweb-scraping) documentation if you want to run the web scrapping code yourself.

 ## Features of interest
 The primary feature to be derived from this dataset is the average precipitation in inches for a Township-Range.
 The precipitation data is collected for each year and for each precipitation recording station at the month level.
 The